Academics

 • The Koi Pond

-The newest addition to the outdoor space is the koi pond, which was unveiled in September 2018 thanks to the support of Brian and Amy Clements.
+The koi pond was added in September 2018 thanks to the support of Brian and Amy Clements.
 The pond is 3’ x 12’, utilizes a natural bog filtration system and is home to koi, fancy-tailed goldfish and a turtle.

 “The pond allows students to see and get their hands on a real aquaponics system,” said Economou.
 “Students are able to watch the fish in their natural habitat and see the water filter through the natural bog filter above.
 This filter cleans the water by way of rocks and plant roots, which absorb nutrients from the waste created by the fish.
 Then, the clean, reoxygenated water is sent back to the fish to help them prosper.”